chandu-rajput/Recommendation-System/README.md

 * 🌐 Interactive UI with Streamlit
 * ⚡ Fast similarity search using cosine similarity

 ---

+---

+## 🧠 The Hybrid Algorithm
+The system calculates a final score by combining two metrics:
+1. Content-Based Filtering (60%): Uses TF-IDF Vectorization on movie overviews and genres, then calculates the Cosine Similarity between vectors.
+2. Weighted Rating (40%): To avoid recommending obscure movies with a single 10-star rating, we use the IMDB Weighted Rating formula:
+      $$W = \frac{v}{v+m} \cdot R + \frac{m}{v+m} \cdot C$$$
+   v$: Number of votes for the movie
+   $m$: Minimum votes required to be listed
+   $R$: Average rating of the movie
+   $C$: Mean vote across the whole report
+---

 ## 🧠 How It Works